-Pupils studying National 3 Applications will also be given the opportunity to achieve a Level 4 Personal Finance Award.
-This course runs concurrently with the National 3 Maths course allowing pupils to achieve two qualifications at the end of the year.
+Pupils studying at National 3 level will also be given the opportunity to achieve a Level 4 Personal Finance Award.
+This course runs concurrently with the National 3 course allowing pupils to achieve two qualifications at the end of the year.